frederic-perez/AmE-dictionary/data/dictionary.md

 __compassionate__ _adj_ :three::hammer:
 __compatriot__
 __compel__ _v_ :five::hammer:
-__compelling__ _adj_ :four: Compelling means attractive, or irresistible, or really, really convincing.
+__compelling__ _adj_ :five: Compelling means attractive, or irresistible, or really, really convincing.
 You know your argument for backpacking across Europe is compelling when your parents not only let you go but also pay for all your expenses.
 __complacency__
 __complacent__ _adj_ :two: Self-satisfied; smug; unbothered: _He is too complacent to make changes._
 __completion__ _n_